RomanSibakovskij/hitchFitSupplementsShopPlayWright/README.md

 # hitchFitSupplementsShopPlayWright

-Simple Playwright test suite on basic user account creation, product addition to cart/checkout (checkout isn't implemented).
+Simple Playwright test suite on basic product addition to cart/checkout (checkout isn't implemented).
 The test suite captures screenshots at the end of test case run (for logging purposes).

 #Tech Requirements: